Out of Time (2003 film): Plot

 Later that evening, Alex finds that Matt is Ann's sole beneficiary and also that he has been in a relationship with her.
 At the same time, Matt receives a distress call from Ann, who is still alive, and unofficially goes to save her.
-Chris and Matt fight, Ann shoots and kills Chris.
-Then Ann reveals that she had planned all of this for money and fortune, and shoots Matt in the leg.
+Chris and Matt fight, during which Ann shoots and kills Chris.
+Ann then reveals that she had planned the recent events for money and fortune, and shoots Matt in the leg.

-When Ann is about to kill Matt, Alex kills her; Alex traced Matt using a GPS tracker and asks him whether he planned to elope with the money but Matt reveals that he has not brought the money with him.
-When the irritated DEA agents come to arrest Matt as he had promised to deliver the money earlier that day, he says that his man was sent to Miami, and simultaneously Chae appears with the money, explaining about a wrong address and that he could not find the DEA office.
-So the DEA agents leave with the money and Matt has no charges on him.
+Just as Ann is about to kill Matt, Alex kills her; Alex traced Matt using a GPS tracker and asks whether he planned to elope with the money, but Matt reveals that he has not brought the money with him.
+When the irritated DEA agents come to arrest Matt, he says that his man was sent to Miami.
+Chae appears with the money, explaining that bad information led him to the wrong address.
+The DEA agents leave with the money and Matt has no charges brought against him.

 Later, when Matt is on medical leave, Chae visits him with news that Matt is the recipient of Ann's insurance policy.
-But Alex says that, "as his wife," she knows that Matt has to reject it, meaning that she has decided to drop the divorce and move back in with Matt.
-Overjoyed, Matt seemingly forgets about the life insurance money, though Chae is amusingly adamant that Matt must take it.
+But Alex says that "as his wife," she knows that Matt has to reject it, meaning that she has decided to drop the divorce and move back in with Matt.
+Overjoyed, Matt seemingly forgets about the money, though Chae is amusingly adamant that Matt must take it.